kons10/gtk-shelf-x11/README.md

 ![video gif](https://github.com/user-attachments/assets/3e0365d2-7ddd-4371-8bcd-01a97d692acc)

 A lightweight and modern desktop shelf for Linux (X11) built with GTK3 and Python.
-It provides a functional taskbar and application launcher with a focus on aesthetics and smooth interaction, specifically optimized for window managers like Openbox.
+It provides a functional taskbar and application launcher with a focus on aesthetics and smooth interaction, specifically optimized for window managers like Openbox and Many WM.

 ## Features